FourjsGenero/tool_fglschmg/README.md

 ## Description

-This tool is a database schema definition program (.dbs files) You can import schemas from existing databases, manage tables, columns, contraints, indexes, and produce SQL scripts for different type of databases servers.
+This Genero tool is a database schema definition program (.dbs files) You can import schemas from existing databases, manage tables, columns, contraints, indexes, and produce SQL scripts for different type of databases servers.